apidb/ansibledb_api_opensource/README.md

 python3 server.py
 ```

+## Now setup ansibledb_opensource:
+ansibledb_opensource is a collection of ansible roles to collect facts from all your servers and store them in the mongoDB.
+With a small amount of setup, you'll be up and running.
+**You can find the Galaxy collection here: https://galaxy.ansible.com/apidb/ansibledb_opensource**

 ### Usage
-Once you've sent over some data, install JQ and run the following JQ commands to pull out the data you want:
+Once you've send over some data, install JQ and run the following JQ commands to pull out the data you want:

 #### Get Server Versions (using JQ to filter)